Jumio/mobile-sdk-ios/README.md

 ### Tutorial List
 * [Getting started (Video):](https://share.vidyard.com/watch/1EDj4nkj3ZsZRxWVHbrpDH) How to clone the repository and configure your Jumio credentials
-* [Introduction (Video):](https://share.vidyard.com/watch/YHkdgbcXAZ1Leht9CH5Z7r) How to initialize the SDK, run the sample on your iOS device, and test the identity verification user journey
+* [Introduction (Video):](https://share.vidyard.com/watch/YHkdgbcXAZ1Leht9CH5Z7r) How to initialize the SDK, run the sample on your iOS device, and test the Identity Verification user journey
 * [Configuring behavior (Video):](https://share.vidyard.com/watch/3UPJyHrbXnuyY91aNpKEKW) How to configure the behavior of the app using SDK parameters
 * [Customizing appearance (Video):](https://share.vidyard.com/watch/3e7zjQ64gVpQ8Tw6KKQGMj) How to customize the look and feel of your application using the Jumio Surface tool